rutuja-js/EMG-Gesture-Classification-with-Random-Forest/README.md

 ## 📄 License

 This project is open source.
-Add a license of your choice (e.g., MIT).

 ---